txpipe-shop/partnerchain-reference-implementation/docs/TUTORIAL.md

 +# demo implementations
 +demo-authorities = { path = "demo/authorities", default-features = false }
 +
-+
  [profile.release]
  opt-level = 3
  panic = "unwind"

 ```

+> [!NOTE]
+>
-In this project we decided to steer away from using `polkadot-sdk` as one big dependency.
+> In this project we decided to steer away from using `polkadot-sdk` as one big dependency.
 Instead,
-we pick and choose what we need from the Polkadot-SDK and set each as their own dependency, using
+> we pick and choose what we need from the Polkadot-SDK and set each as their own dependency, using
-the Git tag for release `polkadot-stable2506-2` (click to see the rather long diff):
+> the Git tag for release `polkadot-stable2506-2`.

+Click the block below to see the rather long diff:

 <details>
   <summary>